Buy side vs sell side data room hero.

 Here's what the platform covers:

 Upload and organize documents across folders with clean, intuitive structure.
-Create trackable sharing links for pitch decks and investor materials before you even set up a formal data room.
+Create trackable sharing links for pitch decks and sensitive materials before you even set up a formal data room.
 See exactly who opened your document, which pages they read, and how long they spent on each section - in real time.

 There's no per-user pricing.
 You pay a flat monthly rate regardless of how many investors or acquirers join the process.
 That matters when deals involve five or six counterparties, each with a team of two or three reviewers.